-If you've suffered discrimination in your job and need an experienced employment discrimination lawyer in or around South Bay, California, please call Kirtland & Packard, LLP’s Discrimination lawyer Los Angeles today at 310-536-1000 for a free consultation.
+If you’ve suffered discrimination in your job and need an experienced employment discrimination lawyer in Los Angels or South Bay, California, please call Kirtland & Packard, LLP’s Discrimination lawyer Los Angeles today at (310) 536-1000 for a free consultation.

 Two Types of Employment Discrimination

 There are two primary types of employment discrimination: